Ctmax-ui/Invoice-Acme/README.md

-An simple next dashboard app
+An simple next dashboard app made with NEXTjs,  TailwindCss, Postgres and Typescript.